National Institutes of Health

 • The application of laboratory test results to the investigation and management of patients

-• The provision of specialist opinion in clinical chemistry
+• The investigation of clinical and laboratory problems • The provision of specialist opinion in clinical chemistry

 • Accreditation theory and practice